Prey (2017 video game): Setting

-Prey takes place in an alternate timeline where in 1958 the Soviet Union encounters a species of eusocial aliens, called the Typhon, aboard their satellite Vorona 1.
+Prey takes place in an alternate timeline where the Soviet Union encounters a species of eusocial aliens called the Typhon aboard their satellite Vorona 1 in 1958.
 The Soviet Union works together with the United States to fight off and capture the aliens, unbeknownst to the general population.
-Together, they build the space station Kletka (Note: Клетка lit.
-'Cell') to be used as a prison for the Typhon situated in orbit around the Moon.
+Together, they build the space station Kletka, (Note: Клетка lit.
+'Cell') situated in orbit around the Moon, to be used as a prison for the Typhon.
 After a failed assassination attempt on United States President John F. Kennedy, the United States wrests full control of the Kletka satellite from the Soviet Union.
 Research of the Typhon continues under the name "Project Axiom".
-After the "Pobeg Incident" in 1980 where some scientists aboard the station lost their lives to the Typhon, the American government shutters Project Axiom, leaving the captive Typhon alive.
+After the 1980 "Pobeg Incident", which resulted in the Typhon killing some scientists aboard the station, the American government shut down Project Axiom but left the captive Typhon alive.

-By 2025, the newly-founded TranStar Corporation acquires Kletka and by 2030, has refitted it as Talos I, a fully operational research laboratory to study the Typhon and develop advances in neuroscience; this leads to the creation of neuromods that harness the Typhon's physiology to restructure the human brain to grant the user new abilities, including superhuman ones.
-TranStar grows financially successful from sales of neuromods on Earth.
-At the time of the setting, about 2035, TranStar has further expanded the station to make for suitable living quarters for its staff that spend up to two years on the station between regular shuttles to Earth.
+In 2025, the newly founded TranStar Corporation acquires Kletka and, by 2030, refits it as Talos I, a fully operational research laboratory to study the Typhon and create advances in neuroscience.
+This leads to the creation of Neuromods that harness the Typhon's physiology to restructure the human brain and grant the user new abilities, including superhuman ones.
+TranStar grows financially successful from sales of Neuromods on Earth.
+At the time of the setting, about 2035, TranStar has further expanded the station to make for suitable living quarters for its staff, which spends up to two years on the station between regular shuttles to Earth.

-Because of the numerous agencies that operated and expanded Talos I over the decades, the station includes a large mix of architectural designs, ranging from retrofuturism that was popular in 1960s America, to brutalist styles that were common in the Soviet Bloc in the mid-20th century, to opulent Art Deco put in place by the wealthy TranStar executives.